jessepekarek/Excel_Project_Data_Analytics/README.md

 ![1_Salary_Dashboard.png](/photos/1_Salary_Dashboard_Final_Dashboard.gif)

 ## Introduction
-This data jobs salary dashboard was created to help job seekers investigate salaries for their desired jobs and ensure they are being adequately compensated.
+This data jobs salary dashboard was created to determine salaries for data jobs and demonstrate skills in Excel.

-The data is from my Excel course, which provides a foundation in analyzing data using this powerful tool.
-The data contains detailed information on job titles, salaries, locations, and essential skills that are presented here.
+The data is from datanerd.tech, and can be viewed here:

+The data contains detailed information on job titles, salaries, locations, and essential skills that are presented in this dashboard.

 ### Dashboard File